Forget the sentiment, start admiring grey squirrels

 So how does your brand or business need to adapt?
 What’s going to change about the environment you inhabit?
 What will soon be different about your customers, the market, the regulations, the available technology?

-Your sideways-look department will know, so why don’t you ask them?
-You don’t have a sideways-look department?
+Your futures department will know, so why don’t you ask them?
+You don’t have a futures department?
 Maybe you need to set one up.

 What would it do?

 Well, thinking aloud here, one of its jobs could be to look inside your business and its processes and work out where you’re being a red squirrel.
 Inflexible.
 Static in behaviour or thinking.
 At risk if someone chops the conifers down.

 Then they could look outside.
 Sniff the breeze for change, eavesdrop the online conversations that are happening about your brand.
 Work out what to do about Google’s latest algorithm, watch what others are doing in your market, sit and think laterally about the future of your brand, its franchise and the way it communicates.